awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 **Note**
 The IAM entity that modifies this policy must have permission in IAM to modify policies\.

 1. Create an image repository in Amazon ECR\.
-Be sure to create the repository in the same AWS region where you will be creating your build environment and running your build\.
+Be sure to create the repository in the same AWS Region where you will be creating your build environment and running your build\.
 For more information, see [Creating a Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) in the *Amazon ECR User Guide*\.
 This repository's name must match the repository name you will specify later in this procedure, represented by the `IMAGE_REPO_NAME` environment variable\.

 1. Add this statement \(between *\#\#\# BEGIN ADDING STATEMENT HERE \#\#\#* and *\#\#\# END ADDING STATEMENT HERE \#\#\#*\) to the policy you attached to your AWS CodeBuild service role\.
 This statement enables CodeBuild to upload Docker images to Amazon ECR repositories\.
 Ellipses \(`...`\) are used for brevity and to help you locate where to add the statement\.
 Do not remove any statements, and do not type these ellipses into the policy\.